NeuroTech-UCSD/aeroMus/README.md

-# aeroMus: Triton NeuroTech Neural Interface Aided Control of Computer Displays
+# aeroMus: Triton NeuroTech's Control of Computer Displays

 ## No surface, no constraints, the EMG computer mouse
 AeroMus provides a new level of flexibility.
 No longer tied to a desk, you can control your computer from anywhere.
 It allows you to interact with your device in a way that is most comfortable and natural for you.
 From laying down and browsing the web or controlling VR games with a wave of a hand, aeroMus has applications for everyone.